Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 - This contest's over/under is 11.4 points more than the 39.1 these two squads combine to allow per game this season.

-- Cowboys games this season feature an average total of 52.4 points, a number 1.9 points higher than Saturday's over/under.
+- The Cowboys and their opponents have scored an average of 52.4 points per game in 2021, 1.9 more than Saturday's total.

-- The 62.8 PPG average total in Sooners games this season is 12.3 points more than this game's over/under.
+- The 50.5-point total for this game is 12.3 points below the 62.8 points per game average total in Sooners games this season.

 Oklahoma State Stats and Trends